 Step 4: Create and import the database

 Create a MySQL database on your new server.
-Note that, if you are familiar with the process of creating a database on your server; the process is the same.
-For instance, most of the database connexion requires the database name, username, password, and server name.
+Note that if you are familiar with creating a database on your server, the process is the same.
+For instance, most of the database connection requires the database name, username, password, and server name.
 Once your database is created, import your backup database on the new server.

 You need to change the database settings to be the same as the new information you created in the previous step.
-If you are using Magento 1.x open the file app/etc/local.xml and replace the username, database name, password and server name by the one of your new server.
+If you use Magento 1.x, open the file app/etc/local.xml and replace the username, database name, password and server name with one of your new servers.
 But if you are using Magento 2.x, open the file app/etc/env.php and update your database information.

 Step 6: Update URLs in core_config_data: